gophercoders/website/content/teachernotes/KS2/lower/keyboardinput.md

 {{< /hilight >}}

-the variable that is being assigned to, `variable-name` must have been declared as an `string` earlier in the program.
+the variable that is being assigned to, `variable-name` must have been declared as a `string` earlier in the program.

 `ReadStringFromKeyboard` will read __any__ keyboard input up to the
 <kbd>Return</kbd> key is pressed.
 The input is returned as a string.
 Any leading or trailing spaces will be removed.
-Remember that a string is anything that can by typed so this should be the expected behavior.
-If the <kbd>Return</kbd> is pressed before anything else is typed will result in an empty string.
+Remember that a string is anything that can by typed, so this should be the expected behaviour.
+If <kbd>Return</kbd> is pressed before anything else is typed it will result in an empty string.

 The pattern to read a number is